 The training built librarians’ capacity to use information and communications technology (ICT) effectively, and to create new public library services that use digital technology to benefit communities.
 It also built librarians’ training capacity so that they can teach community members to use computers and the internet.

-WHAT THE TRAINING COVERED
+WHAT THE TRAINING COVERs

-November 2014 to May 2015.
+November 2014 to May 2020.

 IMPACT OF THE TRAINING

-80% of participants had started new services in their libraries.
+- 80% of participants had started new services in their libraries.
 These services include training people in their communities to use ICT; advising community members about internet searches; conducting internet research in response to particular requests from library users; guiding women’s groups in online fundraising and proposal writing; using internet resources in reading clubs for children, and providing information to library users via mobile phone text messaging (SMS).

-By just four weeks after the training, the course participants had trained over 700 members of the community and 150 fellow librarians to use ICT.
+- By just four weeks after the training, the course participants had trained over 700 members of the community and 150 fellow librarians to use ICT.

-The majority of participants reported that they were using ICT more frequently and effectively in their day-to-day work.
+- The majority of participants reported that they were using ICT more frequently and effectively in their day-to-day work.

-82% of participants reported increased confidence with respect to awareness-raising and advocacy, and over 65% said that awareness-raising activities in their communities had resulted in increased library membership and use.
+- 82% of participants reported increased confidence with respect to awareness-raising and advocacy, and over 65% said that awareness-raising activities in their communities had resulted in increased library membership and use.